Automated Image Clipping and Cropping for Python Remote Sensing Pipelines

 return raster_crs, raster_bounds, gdf

-For standard rectangular extents, bounding box intersection suffices.
-However, when dealing with watersheds, ecological zones, or administrative districts, you will often need to clip rasters to irregular polygon boundaries to preserve precise spatial topology.
+For rectangular extents a bounding-box intersection is sufficient.
+When working with watersheds, ecological reserves, or administrative districts, you will often need to clip rasters to irregular polygon boundaries to preserve precise spatial topology along jagged edges.

 from shapely.geometry import box

-"""Reproject vector to raster CRS and compute spatial intersection."""
+"""Reproject vector to raster CRS and filter to spatially overlapping geometries."""

 if gdf.crs != raster_crs: